pw32x/gg2c/README.md

    * Triggers.
 A frame of animation can have one or more triggers.
 A trigger is an id and some data.
 The only trigger currently supported is:
        * **FRAME_TRIGGER_SPAWN X Y** : will fire a trigger with an XY position.
    * Anim Properties.
 Anim Properties are used to inform the exporter about certain settings.
 The only Anim Property currenly supports is:
        * **ANIMPROP_OFFSET X Y** : sets the origin of the entire animation.
-Be default the origin is at the top left corner.
+By default the origin is at the top left corner.
 This lets you specify somewhere else.

 # Loading Exported Tile Data to VDP